-Devices with firmware v1.0 or later (units sold from December 2021 onwards) need to be registered and configured for the first time.
+Devices with firmware v1.0 or later (units sold from December 2021 onwards) require registration and initial configuration.
 If your device is not yet registered, follow this article on how to do so: Registering your device and getting started.

-This section contains the minimal configuration your device needs to connect to a WiFi Network and also the SSID and password needed to connect when working on AP mode.
-At this point this parameter are already configured in your device and are not shown for security reasons.
-Complete the fields only if you need to update the information.
-For instance, because the the network your have been using so far to connect has now a new password or need to be replaced because is not longer available.
+This section includes the essential configuration settings required for your device to connect to a Wi-Fi network, including the SSID and password necessary for AP mode.
+These parameters are already configured on your device and are not displayed here for security reasons.
+Only complete these fields if you need to update the information.
+For example, if the network you have been using has changed its password or is no longer available.

-Device name or Thing name: This is the name of your device and the SSID that it will display when acting as an Access Point to allow connections, to be configured.
+Device name or Thing name: This is the identifier for your device and the SSID it will broadcast when functioning as an Access Point for configuration purposes.

-AP password: This is the password to connect to the device when acting as an Access Point to allow connections, to be configured.
-It is mandatoy to be changed for the settings to be saved.
+AP password: This password is required to connect to the device when it acts as an Access Point for configuration.
 What if I forget it?

 This section contains the information the device need to send for its registration and for geting its device ID.
 If you haven’t registrered your device yet, follow this article to do so: Registering your device and getting started.

 This section is for setting whether the Home Assistant MQTT Discovery integration will be used.